-Opinions are subject to change and as of the date of this audiocast and are subject to change.
+Opinions are as of the date of this audiocast and are subject to change.

 Investing involves risk, including the possible loss of principal.
 Past performance is no guarantee of future results.